-In the dynamic facial expression generation process, we employ a Beta-like modulation function $f(m;a,b)$ to control the diffusion guidance factor across timesteps.
-This design provides smooth and physiologically consistent control over emotional intensity, enabling natural transitions between neutral and peak expressions while maintaining sampling stability and temporal coherence.
+To dynamically modulate emotional intensity, we implement a Beta-like function $f(m;a,b)$ to control the diffusion guidance factor across frames.
+This design ensures smooth, physiologically consistent control, facilitating natural transitions from neutral to peak expressions while preserving sampling stability and temporal coherence.